 Metrics to Consider:

 Why It Matters: High performance indicates that the team is delivering valuable software efficiently.
+High quality code and customer value are key indicators of true performance, going beyond just speed or volume of output.
 It helps in maintaining a competitive edge and ensuring customer satisfaction.

-Definition: Activity tracks the actions developers take, such as the number of commits, code reviews, and feature development.
-This component focuses on the volume and types of activities rather than their outcomes.
+Definition: Activity tracks the actions developers take, such as the number of commits, code reviews, pull requests, and feature development.
+Activity metrics are quantitative measures of developer actions, including coding, code reviews, and operational tasks.
+This component focuses on the volume and types of activities rather than their outcomes, and can include outputs completed, which quantifies the number of work items finished during development.

 Why It Matters: Monitoring activity helps understand workload distribution and identify potential bottlenecks or inefficiencies in the development process.